About Australian Aboriginal Art

 The Aboriginal art movement started in the 70’s when the Pintupi tribe was taken from the land to Papunya settlement to learn living in one place.
 Geoffrey Barton, a school teacher inspired them to paint and document their stories on canvas.
 First it was the business of the senior men only to recount and live the sacred laws to ensure to continuation and harmony of the people and their environment.
 Early paintings often traditional, depicted elements of ceremonial life forbidden by women, children and non-initiated.
 Aboriginal women using the freedom of self expression and experimentation create the most contemporary Aboriginal art.

 Aboriginal art is the most important contemporary art to come out of this ancient land.
-Every painting tells a story as well as having an imposing decorative element to the art work.
+Every work of art as well as having an imposing decorative element it tells a story.
 These powerful works of art look superb in modern buildings and they signify, for the people who display them a connection with the present as well as the past.
 You now have an opportunity to purchase the work of the mature, established artists who have had an original traditional aboriginal upbringing.
 Aboriginal art is part of a living tradition and as the culture goes through a transition, major changes are taking place in the aboriginal communities and people move to the towns learning western ways.
 The artist’s age thus it is probably the last chance that anyone on this planet can buy such authentic indigenous work of art.

 Contemporary Aboriginal art